Risk mapping is a generic term used in various management areas. Indeed, this term designates an approach that aims to :

 - Also, various supporting functions

 - Finally, organizational aspects

 As such, conducting a risk mapping should involve the different departments of the company.

 A written and evolving risk mapping

-Risk mapping must be written: it is a concise and organized document.
+Risk mapping must be substantiated by writing: a risk map is a concise and organized document.
 It must also quantify risks by profession, process, sector, etc.

-Risk mapping is not a static document.
-It must stay aligned with the evolution of the company’s processes and its environment.
-Risk mapping’s design is built upon an iterative and continuous process.
+Risk maps are not static documents.
+They must stay aligned with the evolution of the company’s processes and its environment.
+Risk maps’ design is built upon an iterative and continuous process.